TITLE 77: PUBLIC HEALTH

 Observe all areas of the facility except the living area of any resident who protests the observation.
 (Section 1-104 of the Act)

-Act − as used in this Part, the Nursing Home Care Act [210 ILCS 45].
+Act − as used in this Part, the Nursing Home Care Act.

 Activity Program − a specific planned program of varied group and individual activities geared to the individual resident's needs and available for a reasonable number of hours each day.

-Adaptive Behavior − the effectiveness or degree with which the individual meets the standards of personal independence and social responsibility expected of his age and cultural group.
+Adaptive Behavior − the effectiveness or degree with which the individual meets the standards of personal independence and social responsibility expected of the individual's age and cultural group.

 Adaptive Equipment − a physical or mechanical device, material or equipment attached or adjacent to the resident's body that may restrict freedom of movement or normal access to one's body, the purpose of which is to permit or encourage movement, or to provide opportunities for increased functioning, or to prevent contractures or deformities.
 Adaptive equipment is not a physical restraint.
 No matter the purpose, adaptive equipment does not include any device, material or method described in Section 300.680 of this Part as a physical restraint.